uio-carpentry/organisational/meetings/250123_board_meeting.md

 ## 4. Discussion Points

+New Member: NB.

-New Member NB: Intends to obtain instructor certification and will assist as SQL helper.
+Intends to obtain instructor certification and will assist as SQL helper.
 Unanimous vote of YES for NB to receive a token.

 Collaboration with dScience: Discussed possibilities to collaborate.
 Federative involvement suggested between the board and key dScience personnel (LN, MG).

 TASK Group Collaboration: Address overlapping activities with TASK Group (R, Stata, SPSS, Python).
 Seek collaboration.

 ## 5. Action Items